sst/guide/_chapters/sharing-code-and-config-between-services.md

 comments_id:
 ---

-In the previous chapter, we decided to put all our business logic services (APIs) in the same repo.
-In this chapter, we'll attempt to answer the following questions:
+In the previous few chapters, we looked at how to organize all our infrastructure resources in one repo.
+In these next couple of chapters we'll look at how to organize all our business logic services (APIs) in the same repo.
+We'll start by attempting to answer the following questions:

 1. Do I have just one or multiple `package.json` files?
 2. How do I share common code and config between services?
 3. How do I share common config between the various `serverless.yml`?

-Carrying on with the notes example from the previous chapter, the folder structure inside the repo looks something like this:
+We are using an extended version of the notes app for this section.
+You can find the [**sample repo here**]({{ site.backend_ext_api_github_repo }}).
+Let's take a quick look at how the repo is organized.

 ```
 /